scodx/NewsletterExample/README.md

 How to use the app
 ==================

+While it shouldn't be any configurations problems, the safest option to run the app is going directly to the app_dev.php file, this is Dev environment entry point.

 ## For public use
 Access the application, you will see a form that you need to fill to subscribe to a topic, fill the form, select a topic and click subscribe.